luizfboss/portfolio/README.md

 # Portfolio
 This is my portfolio code.
-You can access this as a website via Guthub Pages, or clicking <a target="_blank" href="https://luizfboss.github.io/portfolio/">Here</a>
+You can access this as a website via Guthub Pages, or clicking <a href="https://luizfboss.github.io/portfolio/">Here</a>